All you need to know about lenders mortgage insurance

 The consultants at Mortgage Providers are aware of these distinctions, and can provide an accurate estimate of the cost of your LMI if it is applicable.

 Most lenders will lend the borrower the cost of the LMI.
 When this happens it is referred to as capitalised or capitalising the Lenders Mortgage Insurance (LMI).
 Lenders will capitalise the LMI to an LVR of no greater than 100% LVR.

 You can get an alternate to LMI otherwise known as a risk fee.
 This policy can be found with 2 lenders only, and is considerably cheaper than your normal LMI.
-Contact a Mortgage Providers broker today to discuss this, or even look up or LMI comparison calculator.
+Contact a Mortgage Providers broker today to discuss this.

 Lenders have there own agreements with the mortgage insurers.
 In most cases, a lender will use only 1 lenders mortgage insurer.
 However, this is not always true with some lenders using the 2 main LMI providers in Australia.
 Hence when you choose a lender and you require mortgage insurance, you are in turn coming under the guidelines and policy of the lenders mortgage insurer.